 In situations where you need someone who isn’t shared to your sheet to update rows, or want someone to update a few rows without having to navigate to the sheet, you can send them an update request.

 This article discusses how to manually send a one-time update request.
-If you're looking to configure alerts and requests that are sent automatically, see Automate Your Work with Alerts & Actions.
+If you're looking to configure alerts and requests that are sent automatically, see Save Time and Work Faster With Automated Workflows.

 - Right-click on one of the selected rows and choose Send Update Request.

 - Type the email addresses of the recipients in the To field.
 (Use a semicolon to separate multiple email addresses.)

 - Customize columns included and delivery frequency, then click Send.

 That’s it!
 Now people will receive an update request in an email message, mobile push notification, and in the computer browser application (depending on their account settings).
 See Notification Center: Receive Alerts Directly Within Smartsheet for details on how you can receive alerts.

 When an Update Request is no longer needed or conditions have changed, you can choose to either edit the update request or delete it.

 - Click the update request icon on the right sidebar.